 iPhone Randomly Turns Itself Off with Battery Remaining?

-Sometimes the battery of the iPhone has very annoying mishaps.
-Your battery percentage is at 10 or 15 percent, but suddenly, the iPhone turns off by itself.
-What is causing your iPhone to shut down unexpectedly and prematurely?
-This issue was and is affecting a number of devices and can’t be pinned down to one specific iPhone generation.
+One of the most annpying battery maishaps: The iPhone shuts off with battery left and your battery percentage was at 10 or 15 percent before.
+What is causing your iPhone to shut down unexpectedly This issue was and is affecting a number of devices and can’t be pinned down to one specific iPhone generation.
 Fortunately, we have a number of solutions to this strange issue that you can try to fix your iPhone.
 Try some of our suggestions and see if they help!

 Table of Contents